Code-Institute-Submissions/Reviewsic/README.md

 ## Features <a name="features"></a>

 Here is a list of the features included on the site.
-Along with possible additions later in order to develop the site **Features included:**
+Along with possible additions later in order to develop the site:

+**Features included:**
 - Individual profile pages with ability to edit and delete previous reviews
 - Upload review page with in depth form passing all data to MongoDB